Altitude Sickness – What is it and How to Prevent it

 Best Ways to Prevent Altitude Sickness

-If you’re travelling somewhere that lies at high altitude, you need to factor this in when planning your trip, bearing in mind that extra precautions should be taken.
+Whether you’re hiking up to Everest Basecamp, going sightseeing in Cusco or trekking up to Tiger’s Nest in Bhutan, you need to consider the altitude.
+If you’re travelling anywhere that lies at high altitude, you need to factor this in when planning your trip, bearing in mind that extra precautions should be taken.
 To do all you can to prevent altitude sickness, try and follow this advice:

 Don’t Fly Straight from Sea Level